 Figure 6-3, Opening the Cover

-1. Slide the Cover Open/Close lever downwards to release the cover.
+- 1. Slide the Cover Open. - 2.
+Close lever downwards to release the cover.

-If the lever cannot be pushed downwards, first slide the dispenser unit downwards (toward front of printer), so that it returns to the continuous mode position.
+If the lever cannot be pushed downwards, first slide the dispenser unit downwards (see the red arrows), so that it returns to the continuous mode position.